 II.
 Measures for contact persons.
-A medical worker who detected a plague patient or a patient with suspected plague, without leaving the premises (before the arrival of the evacuation team) where the patient was detected, by telephone or through a person who was not in contact with the patient, informs the chief physician of the institution and the chief physician of the relevant Sanitary and Epidemiological Station about the detected patient.
-Medical personnel and other persons who have been in direct contact with the patients are isolated in a hospital for 6 days.
+A healthcare worker who has detected a plague patient or a patient with suspected plague, without leaving the premises (before the arrival of the evacuation team) where the patient was detected, by telephone or through a person who has not been in contact with the patient, notifies the chief physician of the institution and the chief physician of the relevant Sanitary and Epidemiological Station about the detected patient.
+Medical personnel and other persons who have been in direct contact with the patients are isolated in a hospital for

+6 days.
 For the purpose of early detection of patients, contact persons are closely monitored with twice-daily thermometry.
 For emergency prophylaxis, one of the following antibiotics is used: vibromycin 1 capsule per day, doxycycline 0.1 g twice daily, streptomycin 0.5 g twice daily intramuscularly.
 After the patient is hospitalised, final disinfection is carried out in the area.